lincc-frameworks-mask-incubator/gundam/README.md

 pre-commit install
 ```

-By default this will compile and build the library in-place.
+By default, this will compile and build the library in-place.
 Feel free to modify
 the CMakeLists file to suit your needs.

 ## Contributing